cms-tamu/DarkSUSY_MC_MG5/README.md

     python write_param_card.py

-A `param_card.dat`will be generated.
+A `param_card.dat` will be generated.
 This will be used later for the decay in `madspin_card.dat`.
-You can manually change the mass of dark photon (3000022, MAD, default is 0.25 GeV), lightest neutalino (1000022, Mneu1) and dark neutralino (3000001, MneuD).
+You can manually change the mass of dark photon (3000022, MAD, default is 0.25 GeV), lightest neutalino (1000022, Mneu1) and dark neutralino (3000001, MneuD) in this `param_card.dat`.

 ## Set up ggH processes
 Copy the proc_card.dat to directory `MG5_aMC_v2_6_1`: